atom/atom/docs/upgrading/upgrading-your-package.md

 #### `subscribe` and `subscribeToCommand` methods removed

-Additionally, the `subscribe` and `subscribeToCommand` methods have been removed.
+The `subscribe` and `subscribeToCommand` methods have been removed.
 See the Eventing and Disposables section for more info.

 ### Upgrading to the new TextEditorView